How to Make a Natural Shampoo with Mint & Rosemary

 2. Weigh, heat and blend the surfactants

 We are going to weigh out and blend all the surfactants (Phase A ingredients).
 In a disinfected glass beaker weigh the Lauryl glucoside.
-Then, add the Sodium Cocoyl Isethioniate powder.
+Then, add the Sodium cocoyl isethioniate powder.
 Please make sure you wear a mask so you don’t breathe in the fine powder.
 Add the Decyl glucoside and finally, add the Lamesoft.
 Heat the surfactants gently in a water bath and stir occasionally ensuring you stir gently to avoid creating a lot of foam.

 3. Water-soluble ingredient phase